MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/account.md

 # Account Record - Bulk
 Defines an account that can be uploaded and downloaded in a bulk file.

+> [!NOTE]
+> Only super admin and standard users can update an account.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For an *Account* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).